Early Payment Discounts on Invoices: Small Business Guide

 It’s important to understand common payment terms when calculating early payment discounts and applying them to your invoices.

 - 1/15 Net 30: This means the customer receives a 1% discount if payment is received within 15 days.
-If the customer doesn’t pay within 15 days, the full invoice amount is due in 30 days with no discount.
-This early payment discount can be used to incentivize customers who consistently pay on the due date to pay their invoices 15 days sooner.
+If the customer doesn’t pay within 15 days, then the invoice is due in 30 days with no discount.
+This early payment discount can be used to reward those customers who have consistently paid on time under the 1/10 Net 30 by providing an additional five days.

 - 2/10 Net 30: The customer receives a 2% early payment discount if payment is received within 10 days.
 If the invoice isn’t paid within 10 days, it’s due in 30 days with no discount.
 This type of prompt payment discount can be used to accelerate cash flow with a larger discount for jobs that require a large outlay of cash that you need to recoup quickly.